The Magic School Bus Lost in Space

 When Ms. Frizzle jets away into space, she talks with the kids by radio.
 She gives hints for her students to find her — and to identify the planets as they go.
 In this activity, your kids identify the planets by making two models of the solar system.
 The first shows the order of the planets, and the second show the planets' relative sizes.

 - Stick-on labels

-- Items to represent planets: basketball (Jupiter), soccer ball (Saturn), 2 softballs (Uranus, Neptune), 2 Ping Pong balls (Earth, Venus), 1 jacks ball (Mars), 2 marbles (Mercury, Pluto)
+- Items to represent planets: basketball (Jupiter), soccer ball (Saturn), 2 softballs (Uranus, Neptune), 2 Ping Pong balls (Earth, Venus), 1 jacks ball (Mars), 1 marble (Mercury)

 Talk About It

-Ask: What are the names of the planets in the Solar System?
+Ask: What are the names of the eight planets in the solar system?
 What order are they in?

 What To Do

-- Give groups the balls and marbles to do "Make a Model."
+2. Give groups the balls and marbles to do "Make a Model."
 Children can show the approximate size of the planets in relation to one another by lining up the round objects in the order of the planets.
-Kilometers show the planets’ diameters.

 - Look at the balls and marbles.
 These objects stand for the planets.